OSC/ood-documentation/source/installation/modify-system-security.rst

 The OnDemand SELinux package makes several changes to allow OnDemand to run with SELinux enabled.

-* Set contexts of several filesystem paths specific to OnDemand.
+* Set contexts of several file-system paths specific to OnDemand.
 * Enable SELinux booleans.
 * Apply a custom policy to allow actions to performed by `ood_pun_t` context.